umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Settings/General-Settings/index.md

 Your Instagram username, without `@`.

-### User ID
+### User ID (optional)

-Your Instragram User ID which you can find by using this tool: [Find your User ID](https://codeofaninja.com/tools/find-instagram-user-id)
+Your Instragram User ID.

-### Access Token
+### Access Token (required)

-You will need to add your access token as well, in order for your Umbraco Uno project to connect.
+You will need to add your access token as well, in order for your Umbraco Uno project to connect to your Instagram profile.

+In order to generate an access token you will need to create a Facebook app and add your Instagram account as a test user.

+This can all be done by following steps 1-3 in the [Facebook Basic Display API Guide](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started).

 ## Cookie Consent